eliboa/TegraRcmGUI/README.md

 I used TegraRcmSmash_v1.1 in this project.
 Since then, rajkosto released new binaries, check out his [website](https://switchtools.sshnuke.net/) !

 ## Features
-- Inject payloads, such as CFW
+- Inject payloads, such as CFW loader
 - Run Linux on your switch
 - Auto inject option : automatically inject payload after selection or/and when the Switch is plugged in RCM mode (does not apply at startup)
 - Install APX device driver (if needed)